 Root canals are routine dental procedures that involve removing the nerve tissue from the tooth and placing a filling material inside the root system.
 Think of it like a big filling that extends from top to bottom.

-How do I know I need a root canal?
+How do I know I need root canal treatment?
 Look for the following signs:

 - Extreme sensitivity to hot or cold